bittnkr/uniq/README.md

 wait(producers, consumers)

-log("Sum: %d", Total)
+log("Total: %d", Total)
 ```

-Here we create 8 threads to flow data (4 produceres & 4 consumers).

-For sake of simplicity, we have the same number of the producers and consumers, but it works equally in asymmetric conditions.
+Here we create 8 threads to flow data.
+For sake of simplicity, the same number of producers and consumers, but it works equally in asymmetric conditions.

-Producers increment the variable ``Total`` and consumers decrement.
-At the end, the ``Total`` value **must** be zero.
-This is the proof that there is no leaks.

-After creating the Threads, we `wait` for the termination.
+After creating the Threads, we `wait` for termination.

-This is the output I get running [test.cpp][6], flowing 10M items:
+This is the output of the [C++ implementation][6], flowing 10M items:

 ```
 Creating 4 producers & 4 consumers